Q. What is the color of the Preschool & PreK shorts and pants?

 A: First, we would suggest pre-washing the shirt a few times to soften the garment.
 My children wear a t-shirt or camisol underneath until the shirts become softer.
 In my experience, the old shirts, purchased from the previous retailer, were so worn out by December that they were see-through under the arms and the collars were rolling so the shirts had to be replaced.
 This is not the case with ScholarWear's oxfords.
 The difficulty ScholarWear is faced with is how to find the right mix between a tight weave with heavy interfacing, for long lasting durability, and the need for a comfortable wear.
 I assure you that we are working to find the best clothing to meet the requests of all the parents.

-Q. The Saratoga store was crowded in August, what can I do to avoid the crowds?
+Q. The Saratoga store can be crowded on Saturdays in August just before school starts, what can I do to avoid the crowds?

-shop at a quiet, un-crowded store.
+shop at a quiet, peaceful store.
 The store is well stocked

 year round.
 We enjoy getting acquainted with the Challenger